martalombardi/ADM-HW2-GROUP-9/README.md

 This repository contains the following two files:

 1. `main.ipynb`: This Jupyter Notebook contains the complete solution for Homework 2.
 It includes answers to all **7 Research Questions**, as well as the solutions for the **Bonus Question** and the **Algorithmic Question**.

+2. `main_v1.ipynb`: This Jupyter Notebook provides the solution for Homework 2 without the Bonus Question, covering only the **7 Research Questions** and the **Algorithmic Question**.

-2. `functions.py`: This Python file includes all the helper functions we implemented to facilitate the solutions for the research and bonus questions, as well as the function required for the algorithmic question.
+3. `functions.py`: This Python file includes all the helper functions we implemented to facilitate the solutions for the research and bonus questions, as well as the function required for the algorithmic question.

 This repository provides a structured approach to tackling each question, showcasing the logic, code, and explanations used to address the homework requirements.